RednibCoding/rune-lang/README.md

 In the [dist directory](dist/), you will find pre compiled binaries for the three major platforms.

 ## Build from source
-Simple run the `build.bat` on Windows or the `build.sh` on Linux or Mac from the [dist directory](dist/).
+Simply run the `build.bat` on Windows or the `build.sh` on Linux or Mac from the [dist directory](dist/).
 This will build the Rune binary for all three platforms in there respective directories.

 ## Using the Language